Biker Mice from Mars (2006 TV series): Home media

 As of 2011, four volumes of Biker Mice from Mars DVDs are available in the UK through Abbey Home Media.
 Two volumes were released in Australia and New Zealand by Madman Entertainment.
 Volume one was released in Bulgaria on October 17, 2008.
 Eight volumes have been released, but some have repeated episodes.

 Merchandise

-Giochi Preziosi (GP) was selected as worldwide toy licensee.
-GP retained Pangea as developers of the toy line.
+The series was largely influenced by the major toy line that was manufactured by Italian toy giant, Giochi Preziosi in 2005.
+Giochi Preziosi (GP) was selected as worldwide toy licensee and retained Pangea as developers of the toy line, working in tandem with creator and executive producer, Rick Ungar.
+Characters, vehicles, and weapons used in the series were first developed by Pangea then turned over to G7 Animation for integration into the series.
+The team of Ungar, G7, and Pangea collaborated in order to maintain consistency between the intellectual property and the execution of the primary toy range, as the GP licensing monies were utilized to set in motion the series development.

 Home entertainment, merchandise, publishing and promotions agency for the series was Sharpe Company.

 In 2006, a Biker Mice From Mars video game, based on the 2006 revival, was released in Finland, Australia and the United Kingdom, for the Nintendo DS and Sony PS2 consoles.
 While the game itself did not receive major positive ratings, it sold successfully throughout Scandinavia, where game performed well, placing number 2 in Finland and in the top 10 in other Scandinavian, Northern European, and African territories.